Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Methodology

-We extended Dendroid to recursively extract fragments from all available resources within the app of type DEX or APK.
+We recursively extract fragments from all available resources within the app of type DEX or APK.
 The reason for this is that malware often hides its malicious payload in DEX or in APK files hosted as a resource of the main app.
 When the app is executed, the malware then dynamically loads the hidden component.
 This is referred in the literature as \emph{incognito apps}~\cite{suarez2017droidsieve}.

-We also extended Dendroid to consider the semantics of each basic block in the CFG.
-This semantic is extracted from the parameters of all Dalvik instructions related to \textit{invoke-*} such as \texttt{invoke-virtual}.
-These parameters typically refer to the invocation of libraries (including those from the Android framework, namely \emph{Application Programming Interface}) as we detail in Section~\ref{sec:rider:behavior}.
-This allow us to combine {\em fuzzy} hashing with a technique known as {\em feature} hashing~\cite{hanna2012juxtapp}.
-Feature hashing reduces the dimensionality of the data analyzed and, therefore, the complexity of computing similarities among their feature sets.
+\textbf{Extraction of common methods.} Once we have a representation of the code structures, we can analyze the frequency (number of apps) in which these methods appear across a family.
+In the simplest case, common structures will be present in all samples in the family.
+This represents the core functionality of the riders in this family.
+In other cases, for example when a malware family is composed of several subfamilies, the common code structures will be manifested in a subset of the samples.
+These structures are still relevant to understand how the family has evolved over time.
+Those methods that are not common to members of the same family are deemed irrelevant to characterizing the behavior of the app and discarded.
+Varying the percentage of common methods retained gives us different perspectives on the characterizing structures of a family.
+We next show how this is reflected in our dataset.